AllenCellModeling/fish_morphology_code/data/structure_cellprofiler_features/README.md

-# AICS cardio FISH features
+# AICS cardio RNA-FISH features

-**Overview:** This dataset contains transcript levels, cell, and nuclear features from FISH experiments on cardiomyocytes
+**Overview:** This dataset contains transcript levels, cell, and nuclear features from RNA-FISH experiments on hiPSC derived cardiomyocytes

 ## RNA-FISH
-RNA-FISH experiments were performed on glass replated, fixed cardiomyocytes aged to D18 (plate 5500000013) and D30 (plate 5500000014).
-All samples are the AICS-75 (clone 85) ACTN2-mEGFP cell line, which tags the sarcomere in cardiomyocytes.
-Two genes were targeted for FISH (hcr method) in each well.
+RNA-FISH experiments were performed on glass re-plated, fixed cardiomyocytes aged to D18 (plate 5500000013) and D30 (plate 5500000014).
+All samples are from AICS-75 (clone 85) ACTN2-mEGFP cell line.
+Alpha-actinin-2 protein is fluorescently tagged, and it localizes to the sarcomeres in cardiomyocytes.
+Two genes were targeted for RNA-FISH (Molecular Instruments HCR v3 method) at a time in each well.

 ## Imaging
 FISH plates were imaged on 3i microscope and raw 3D images contain the following channels:
 0: 638 (probe 2)
-1: nuclear dye (dapi)
+1: nuclear dye (DAPI)
 2: brightfield
 3: 561 (probe 1)
 4: brightfield
-5: 488 (ACTN2 structure)
+5: 488 (ACTN2/alpha-actitin-2-mEGFP structure)

 ## Segmentation and analysis
 Cells boundaries were hand drawn by three annotators.
-Cell segmentations are in 2D (annotators used the 3D raw image to segment).
-Raw images were processed to segment the probe and ACTN2 structure channels, and raw nuclear, brightfield, and structure fluorescent channels were normalized before being analyzed using cellprofiler.
-Cell profiler was used to calculate per cell probe counts, cell and nuclei shape features (ex. area, perimeter, etc), and texture features from brightfield, ACTN2 structure, and nuclear normalized fluorescent channels.
+Cell segmentations are in 2D (annotators used the 3D raw image to guide segmentation).
+Raw images were processed to segment the probe and alpha-actinin-2-mEGFP structure channels.
+Raw nuclear, brightfield, and structure fluorescent channels were normalized before being analyzed using cellprofiler.
+Cell profiler was used to calculate per cell probe counts, cell and nuclei shape features (ex. area, perimeter, etc), and texture features from brightfield, alpha-actinin-2 structure, and nuclear normalized fluorescent channels.

 Nuclei were assigned to cells if their centroid overlapped the cell boundary.
 Multiple nuclei assigned to one cell were merged into one object for calculation of shape and texture features.

 ## Merged feature csv
-Each row in feature csv file correponds to one hand drawn cell.
+Each row in feature csv file corresponds to one hand drawn cell.

 Merged feature csv includes the following columns: